Mikel-UA/Background_Remover/README.md

 # Background_Remover
-Given a folder, gets all the images and make their backgrounds
+Given a folder, gets all the images and make their backgrounds transparent